-At least 30 bodies float down river between Ethiopia's Tigray and Sudan | CNN
+At least 30 bodies float down river between Ethiopia's Tigray and Sudan

 The bodies were found in the Setit River, known in Ethiopia as the Tekeze, which is the current de facto borderline between territory controlled by Tigrayan forces and those controlled by Amhara forces allied with Ethiopia's federal government.

-At a different point the river also separates Sudan from Ethiopia.
+At a different point, the river also separates Sudan from Ethiopia.

 Dr. Tewodros Tefera, a surgeon who escaped from the Ethiopian border town of Humera, told Reuters he buried 10 bodies over the past six days in Sudan and was told by local fishermen and refugees another 28 had been recovered, including seven on Monday.